SmithsonianWorkshops/SMSC_2024_Conservation_Genomics/day-4-Variant_Calling/Variant_Calling.md

 mkdir pop_genomics
 ```

-Next, we will change directories to the pop_genommics folder and we will create a several folders that we will use today and tomorrow.
+Next, we will change directories to the pop_genomics folder and we will create a several folders that we will use today and tomorrow.
 Here's the list of folders:

 - variant_calling
 - pop_structure